Rohit-Satyam/nextCov-old/README.md

 nextCov is a Nextflow based short read variant calling and assembly pipeline for COVID short read paired-end sequencing data.
 It contains currently 7 independent modules that can be flexibely used in any order.
 The guidelines to run the pipeline on `ibex` or on `local` computer are as follows:

 # Organising your data
 For nextflow workflow to run without problem you need to organise your data first.
 This is a common step for both IBEX or your local system.
+Now clone this repository using `git clone https://github.com/Rohit-Satyam/nextCov.git` to download all the scripts.
+Once everything is organised your working directory (here `illumina/`) will look like this
-Make two directories/folders with the following command:
+Make wo directories/folders with the following command:
 ```bash
 mkdir data resources
 ```